-Táin Bó Cúalnge (The Cattle Raid of Cooley) is the longest tale in The Ulster Cycle, and the most comparable to Beowulf.
+Táin Bó Cúalnge (The Cattle Raid of Cooley) is the longest tale in Ulster Cycle Stories, and the most comparable to Beowulf.
 When searching for materials on this work, be sure to use variant spellings, such as: Tain Bo Culainge, Táin Bó Cúailnge, and Táin Bó Cúalnge, as well as the English translation of the title.

 Táin Bó Cuailnge, The Cattle Raid of Cooley – Legendary Tours.

 Táin Bó Cúalnge: Recension I – Electronic Text from CELT (Corpus of Electronic Texts), University College Cork.
 See also: Links to more versions of Táin Bó Cúalnge and other stories in the Ulster Cycle

 Fiannaidheacht: The Fenian Cycle